Steve Golin: Anonymous Content

 Golin's next company, Anonymous Content, located in Culver City, California, was launched in early 2000.
 Golin has guided the company's commercial division to become one of the top commercial production entities in the industry, producing spots and campaigns for Audi, Citibank, Coca-Cola, Ford, Intel, Nike, Pepsi, United Airlines, and others.
 Its music video division, which earned Best New Artist Clip (Hard Rock category) at the 2000 Billboard Music Video Awards for A Perfect Circle's "Judith" (2000), directed by David Fincher, has also produced projects for Cypress Hill, Filter, Smashmouth, Third Eye Blind, and The Wallflowers, among other artists.
 Under Golin's leadership, the company's management division has grown to represent more than 50 writers, directors, and actors.
 Fincher also worked with the company to produce "The Hire", a series of adverts for BMW, which were only available online.

 Golin has also produced a number of feature films and television shows, some of which were produced with Anonymous Content and others through Propaganda Films.
 These include David Fincher's The Game (1997), Spike Jonze's Being John Malkovich (1999), Michel Gondry's Eternal Sunshine of the Spotless Mind (2004), Alejandro González Iñárritu's Babel (2006), and Gavin Hood's Rendition (2007), Nic Pizzolatto's True Detective (2014), Sam Esmail's Mr. Robot (2015) and Tom McCarthy's Spotlight (2015).

 Golin received Academy Award nominations for Best Picture for producing Babel, The Revenant, and Spotlight, the latter of which won the Academy Award for Best Picture.

 Personal life

-Golin had two children, Ari and Anna.
+Golin was Jewish and had two children, Ari and Anna.
 He initially was a cancer survivor.
-He was Jewish.
-Golin died of Ewing's sarcoma on April 21, 2019 at the age of 64.
+However, Golin died of Ewing's sarcoma on April 21, 2019, at the age of 64.